Life & Times of Kevin Mitnick – The World’s Most Wanted Hacker

 According to his Wikipedia page, in 1999, Mitnick pleaded guilty to four counts of wire fraud, two counts of computer fraud and one count of illegally intercepting a wire communication.
 He would go on to serve five years in prison followed by three years of supervised release during which time he was forbidden to use a computer.

-Today Mitnick runs Mitnick Security Consulting LLC, a computer security consultancy and is part owner of KnowBe4, a provider of security awareness training.
+Today Mitnick runs Mitnick Security Consulting LLC, a computer security consultancy and is part owner of KnowBe4, a provider of security awareness training, that also provides anti phishing software like PhishProtection.com.
 He does computer security consulting and penetration testing for Fortune 500 companies as well as the FBI.

 “At the end of the day, my goal was to be the best hacker.” – Kevin Mitnick

 Kevin is a big advocate of personal privacy online.
 He advocates the following measures to maintain online privacy:

 For maximum privacy, emails should be encrypted end-to-end using a publicly available encryption algorithm.
 Using a public algorithm ensures it has been “vetted for weaknesses.”
 He believes that if an app or service doesn’t use end-to-end encryption, you should choose another one.